s53ostlund/thermiq-docker/README.md

 #### Create  the active image

-The configured image will be created by creating a new image from the running container.
+Once you have the docker image working, a preconfigured image will be created by cloing  a new image from the running container.

 ```
 docker ps # read off CONTAINER_ID ; mine was  4c0bc1b30bc4